Third person arrested in 2022 Broadmoor Plantation Apartments killing

 BATON ROUGE - A third person was arrested in a 2022 killing that happened at the Broadmoor Plantation Apartments.

-WBRZ previously reported that 21-year-old Timothy Chapman was shot and killed Dec.
-20, 2022, during an attempted robbery.
+WBRZ previously reported that 20-year-old Timothy Chapman was shot and killed Dec.
+19, 2022, during an attempted robbery.

 On Monday, 26-year-old Charles Aites was arrested for first-degree murder.